 Describe how the school uses data to provide and differentiate instruction to meet the diverse needs of students.
-Provide examples of how instruction is modified or supplemented to assist students having difficulty attaining the proficient or advanced level on state assessments the success of our students.
+Provide examples of how instruction is modified or supplemented to assist students having difficulty attaining the proficient or advanced level on state assessments

+Lake Minneola High uses data obtained from the FCAT Test, Pert Testing, Bench Mark Testing, as well as End of Course Exams to disaggregate and determine what we as a school need to do ensure the success of our students.
 From the data the administration can determine where exactly our students need extra assistance and we will be able to help them.
 Students who don't score high enough on the State Exam will be placed in classes that will provide them more help.
 The class will also aide the student in acquiring the skills necessary to be successful on the exam the next time the student has to take the exam.